What can I do for vocations?

 Rhonda Gruenewald of Vocation Ministry has written a book called “Hundredfold: A Guide to Parish Vocation Ministry” that includes step-by-step resources for easily starting a vocation committee in your parish.
 In addition, there is an online component that is full of great resources to set you up for success from square one.
 Vocations don’t come from the vocation director, they come from your personal invitations and investment in your parish, no experience required!
 Click for more info!

-Join the Serra Club of Davenport
+Join the St. Serra Club of Davenport

 Want to help encourage and promote vocations throughout the Davenport Diocese?
-Contact the Office of Vocations or one of the current Serra Club members!
+Contact the Office of Vocations or one of the current St. Serra Club members!

-Bill Barrett, President
+Bill McAfoos, President

-John Stratman, Treasurer
+John Neuberger, Treasurer

 Pray for Vocations

 Pope Francis says, “Vocations are born in prayer and from prayer; and only through prayer can they persevere and bear fruit.”
 Pray daily for an increase in vocations, for our seminarians, priests, religious, deacons, Bishop Zinkula, and all those discerning their vocation.
 To join in spiritual community with others, sign up for the Invisible Monastery, a free organization where you pledge to pray for vocations in your diocese.
 Click the picture to sign up online.
 Call the Office of Vocations at (563) 888-4378 if you need assistance.

 For All Catholics:

 1. Pray for an increase in vocations to the priesthood and consecrated life.
 Jesus says in Matthew 9:38 “to beg the master of the harvest to send laborers into the vineyard.”
 If we want more priests, sisters and brothers, we all need to ask.

 2. Teach young people how to pray.
 Pope-emeritus Benedict XVI said that unless we teach our youth how to pray, they will never hear God calling them into a deeper relationship with Him and into the discipleship of the Church.